$\kappa$-General-Relativity II: An Astrophysical Observable from a 2-Body system: Acknowledgments

 We acknowledge support from the US-Israel Binational Science Fund (BSF) grant No. 2020245 and the Israel Science Fund (ISF) grant No. 1698/22.
-We want to thank Yarden Shani, Nadav Shnerb, David Kessler and Jonathan Ruhman for helpful discussions.
+We want to thank Yarden Shani, Nadav Shnerb, David Kessler and Jonathan Ruhman for helpful discussions, as well as the anonymous referee.